sensible-hq/sensible-docs/readme-sync/v0/api/1000 - api-tutorial/3000 - api-tutorial-webhook.md

 Check the webhook response
 ====

-Visit your unique URL at webhook.site to verify there is a response at the URL like the following:
+Visit your unique URL at webhook.site to verify there's a response at the URL like the following:

 ```
 {